2sic/2sxc/ToSIC_SexyContent/Docs-Generator/articles/breaking-changes.md

 ##### Deprecated/Changed, but not broken

-1. the interface `ToSic.Sxc.Adam.IFile` was moved to `ToSic.Eav.Apps.Assets.IAdamFile` but the old interface still exists so it shouln't break
+1. the interface `ToSic.Sxc.Adam.IFile` was moved to `ToSic.Eav.Apps.Adam.IFile` but the old interface still exists so it shouln't break
 	_it was used by Mobius Forms_
 1. the internal interface `ToSic.SexyContent.IAppAndDataHelpers` was renamed to `ToSic.Sxc.IDynamicCode` but the old interface still exists, so it shouldn't break
 	_it was used by Mobius Forms_